stylekit/stylekit.github.io/_posts/2016-01-23-Chromeless-window.md

 ## General findings:
 - If NSTextField becomes buggy when using a chrome-less window: take a look at this article for ideas: [here](http://www.cocoabuilder.com/archive/cocoa/207749-nstextfield-will-not-become-editable-in-borderless-window.html)
 - Custom dragging the window code:  [Dragging code link] and from the apple examples: [Dragging code link 2]
-- Custom Shadows on Custom Windows isnt that straight forward: this link may provide some insight: [here](http://stackoverflow.com/questions/19940019/nswindow-with-round-corners-and-shadow)
+- Custom Shadows on Custom Windows isn't that straight forward: this link may provide some insight: [here](http://stackoverflow.com/questions/19940019/nswindow-with-round-corners-and-shadow)
 - You may need to call the invalidateShadow() method to update shadow on resize.
 It invalidates the shadow then ==recreates it based on the window's shape.==
 - Complete open-source chrom-less project: [here](https://github.com/indragiek/INAppStoreWindow)
 - In depth walk through of translucency: wwdc 2014 session 220 [here](http://asciiwwdc.com/2014/sessions/220) the video is online somewhere if you look